-Helena Potts is a partner in the London office of Latham & Watkins and is a member of the Restructuring, Insolvency & Workouts Practice.
+Helena Potts is a partner in the London office of Latham & Watkins and is a member of the Restructuring & Special Situations Practice.

 Ms. Potts has experience across a broad range of restructuring matters having acted for the full spectrum of stakeholders in formal and informal restructurings and refinancings.
 Ms. Potts has a particular emphasis on advising in high value complex cross-border restructurings and matters involving defined benefit pension schemes.